javerage/testgit/README.md

 Hello Git

-This is a Git test and basic commands.
+This is a Git test and basic commands for web development class